eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 cannot use the re-issued attestation (e.g., because "claim-based" binding is used) sensitive information about a user may be inferred.

+In order to ensure that a re-issued non device-bound attestation does not end up with the wrong User, the corresponding refresh tokens SHALL be bound to the WSCA/WSCD used by the Wallet Unit that stores the replaced attestation.

+### Security of non device-bound attestations
+Non device-bound attestations should be bound to the User using alternative mechanisms, such as "Attribute-Based Binding" that links them to a device-bound attestation, for example, a PID.
+Nevertheless, there are no technical means to prevent a User from presenting a standalone non device-bound attestation, nor to prevent a Relying Party from accepting it.
+In such cases, non device-bound attestations can be stolen and re-used by a third party.
+Attestation Providers should always assess this risk.

-## 4 Additions and changes to the ARF
+## 5 Additions and changes to the ARF
 Currently the ARF only considers device-bound attestations.
 It will adapted to also consider non device-bound attestations.

-### 4.1 High-Level Requirements to be added to Annex 2
+### 5.1 High-Level Requirements to be added to Annex 2
 The following HLR will be added to Topic 12 (Attestation Rulebooks)

 **ARB_30**
 The Schema Provider for an Attestation Rulebook SHALL specify whether an attestation is device-bound or not.

+The following HLR will be added to Topic 10 (Issuing a PID or attestation to a Wallet Unit)

+**ISSU_66**The common OpenID4VCI protocol referenced in requirement ISSU_01, or an EUDI Wallet-specific extension or profile thereof, SHALL   enable an Attestation Provider to verify that the refresh token used for the re-issuance of a non device-bound attestation is bound to a WSCA/WSCD included with the Wallet Unit in which the replaced attestation is stored.

+The following HLR will be added to Topic 6 (Relying Party authentication and User approval)

+**RPA_12**
+A Wallet Unit MAY provide a visual indication to the User about the binding mechanism used by an attestation requested by a Relying Party.

-### 4.2 High-Level Requirements to be changed
+### 5.2 High-Level Requirements to be changed
 **OAI_02** A Wallet Unit SHALL support proving cryptographic device binding between a WSCA/WSCD included in the Wallet Unit and a PID or **device-bound** attestation, in accordance with [SD-JWT VC] or [ISO/IEC 18013-5].
 Notes: Such a mechanism is called